-After receiving a traffic ticket in California, a driver is obligated to sign a written promise to appear in court.
-The driver promises to appear in court at a certain time and place.
+After receiving a traffic ticket in California, you are obligated to sign a written promise to appear in court.
+You promise to appear in court at a certain time and place.

-If the driver willfully fails to appear as promised, he violates VC 40508.
+If you willfully fail to appear as promised, you violate VC 40508.

-The driver willfully fails to appear when he is willingly a no-show.
-It is not a defense if the driver did not intend to break the law.
+You willfully fail to appear when you are willingly a no-show.
+It is not a defense if you did not intend to break the law.

-It also does not matter whether the offending driver is guilty or innocent of the underlying traffic citation.
-He violates the law just by breaking a promise to:
+It also does not matter whether you are guilty or innocent of the underlying traffic citation.
+You violate the law just by breaking a promise to: